Chicken Enchiladas

 learned to roll these homemade chicken enchiladas, I will admit that my finesse may have been lacking to some degree.
 My sister the chef would probably declare this a severe understatement.
 I’m happy to say I overcame this disability by learning to not overfill the tortilla as depicted in this photo.

 Homemade Chicken Enchiladas and guacamole get along quite nicely with one another, particularly with a dollop of sour cream.
-(For a low fat alternative, consider Greek yogurt in lieu of the sour cream)
+(For a low-fat alternative, consider Greek yogurt in lieu of the sour cream)

 “What is a friend?
 A single soul dwelling in two bodies.”